cloudyan/lint-example/README.md

 npm i -D eslint-plugin-import

 # error  Parsing error: No Babel config file detected for xxx.js.
 Either disable config file checking with requireConfigFile: false, or configure Babel so that it can find the config files
-# 缺少 babel 配置, 添加 babel.config.js 后 OK
+# 报错: 缺少 babel 配置, 添加 babel.config.js 后 OK

 # airbnb
 npm i -D eslint-config-airbnb-base